 Simplifying your estate plan

 Tax laws have also changed, along with your financial situation.
 Because of the higher estate tax exemption amount, there may be an opportunity to simplify your estate plan and eliminate some of the trusts you had included before to minimize the estate tax.
 This is also the time to review any trusts created in your current estate plan to make sure that they do not disqualify your assets from receiving a “step up in basis” to reduce capital gains taxes on the surviving spouse’s death.
-Learn about how the SECURE Act of 2020 will affect your planning.

 Other things to think about